mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 With some extra steps, it’s possible to perform the installation on a machine that’s *already* offline.
-These steps will be additionally outlined in sections entitled “Offline users”.
-When doing an online install you may skip over these sections.
+These steps will be additionally outlined in sections entitled **Offline install.**  When doing an online install you may skip over these sections.

 ### 1. Install MSYS2